SAP/openui5-fhir/README.md

 ## Contributing

-The idea of the *OpenUI5-FHIR* library is ab initio to be driven by the community of healthcare players.
+The idea of the *OpenUI5-FHIR* project is ab initio to be driven by the community of healthcare players and enthusiastic individuals.

 Please read [this document](CONTRIBUTING.md) to read more about your options: